Skip to content

 Fly Fishing Seasons in Dullstroom

-Best months, water behaviour and what to tie on – a practical, Dullstroom-specific guide for stillwaters and nearby streams.
-Updated for the current season.
+Best months, water behaviour and what to tie on — a practical, Dullstroom-specific guide for stillwaters and nearby streams.
+If you are planning a trip from Johannesburg or building a weekend around trout season, this page helps you choose the right window.

 Different venues fish better in different parts of the year.
 Pair this page with our Dullstroom venues guide for water-specific advice.